BetimBeja/neronotte__Greg.PPTB.Tools/src/Greg.PPTB.ThemeStudio/README.md

 3. Edit the theme in the right-hand panel — palette, typography, logo and app header colours — and watch the preview repaint live.
 Themes can also be imported from / exported to a local file.
-4. **Save to Dataverse**: the pre-save dialog shows an old-vs-new XML diff, lets you name a new web resource, and optionally publishes it (publishing is required for updates to take effect and affects the whole environment).
+4. **Save to Dataverse**: the pre-save dialog shows an old-vs-new XML diff, lets you name a new web resource, and optionally publishes it (enabled by default).
+Publishing affects the whole environment, and updates are only picked up after publish.
 5. **Get colors from a website** (Palette section): derive the theme from an existing site instead of picking every colour by hand — see below.
 6. **Apply theme**: assign the saved web resource to the whole environment or to a single app.
 Where the setting can't be written through the API, the dialog shows the unique name to paste and deep links into the solution in the maker portal.
+7. When opening another theme or starting a new one while there are unsaved edits, the tool asks for confirmation before discarding changes.

 ### Getting the colors from a website